Anmol-S314/ByteSynergy-Hackathon/README.md

 ## Future Scope
 - Add authentication functionality with hospitals world wide, with doctors, patients using a common portal.
-All reports can be shared using the DApp Any Appointment, prescription and medicines can be alerted to the user by notifications on a dashboard or his/her mobile/laptop.
+All reports can be shared using the DApp and any Appointment, prescription and medicines can be alerted to the user by notifications on a dashboard or his/her mobile/laptop.
 - Do file parsing and use AI/ML to run automation scripts to help the user.
 - Deploy the frontend too on ipfs, making the entire program decentralised.
-Even the frontend.
 - Run a real time script and measure spo2, heart rate, stress levels, mental and sleep health.
-- Make a Hospital Section so that the patient can submit the details to their respective health care centers.
-- There are infite possibilities and all are feasible as there is the comfort of knowing The backend is completely decentralised.
+- There are infite possibilities and all are feasible as there is the comfort of knowing the backend is completely decentralised.
 Only the User can access his/her data and no on else.
-There is no single point of failure, can be applied even to the advancement of edge computing.
+There is no single point of failure, can even be applied even to the advancement of edge computing.
 Blockchain is the future!